 Teach with our Collections

 We maintain a robust instruction program, supporting UConn’s teaching and learning mission through our commitment to integrating our rare books, archives, and manuscript collections into the curriculum.
 Working with manuscript and primary sources promotes high levels of inquiry, helps students develop skills in critical thinking, analysis, and historical empathy, and provides important opportunities for original scholarship.

 We welcome classes of all types, from introductory classes to semester-long research projects.
 We seek opportunities to work with instructors to integrate our material as a critical component of the UConn curriculum, to build collaborative relationships between our archivists and university faculty, and to become a campus learning laboratory for the humanities.

 Learn more about teaching with the UConn Archives:

 Plan Your Visit

-We are located in UConn's Thomas J. Dodd Research Center.
+We are located in the Thomas J. Dodd Research Center on the University of Connecticut campus in Storrs.
 For information about parking and directions to our reading room, please see Visit Us.

 Tours and Orientations

 We welcome groups for tours of and orientations to the collections, space, staff, and work of Archives & Special Collections.
-Please contact us at firstname.lastname@example.org to plan your visit.
+Please contact us at email@example.com to schedule your visit.